AXErunners/axe/doc/build-unix.md

 make install # optional
 ```

-This will build axe-qt as well if the dependencies are met.
+This will build axe-qt as well if the dependencies are met.<br />
+`make install` will copy binaries to bin folder.

 Dependencies
 ---------------------